gwuhaolin/spring-data-rest-js/README.md

 for a existed entity set instance's id then you can use instance
 - `fetch` method to fetch entity's data
 - `save` method to update entity's updated properties
-- `delete` method to delete this entity
+- `remove` method to delete this entity
 ```js
 let student = new Student();
 student.id = 26;